openframeworks/ofBook/18_version_control_with_git/chapter.md

 To start a project on Github, you have several options:

-* If you want to have your own copy of the source code of a project, you [**fork**](https://help.github.com/articles/fork-a-repo) a repository, including all history, ending up with a copy of it under your account.
+* If you want to have your own copy of the source code of a project that already lives online, you [**fork**](https://help.github.com/articles/fork-a-repo) that repository, including all history, ending up with a copy of it under your account.
-* If you want to start a fresh project, you can [create a fresh repository](https://help.github.com/articles/create-a-repo).
+* If you want to start a fresh project, you can [create a new repository](https://help.github.com/articles/create-a-repo).
-Github will display instructions for creating an empty local repository, or for connecting the new repository to an existing, local, one.
+Github will display instructions for creating an empty local repository, or for connecting the new repository to an existing local one.

 If there's already a Git repository online somewhere, you can also [clone that repository](https://help.github.com/articles/fork-a-repo#step-2-clone-your-fork) to get a copy of it on your local machine.
 This command is not limited to Github repositories, but can be used with all Git repositories, see the [`git clone` docs](http://git-scm.com/docs/git-clone) for what you can do with `git clone`.